Motto: “All staff and fellow students were very helpful, welcoming and made me feel as if I belonged there.”

-Discover the top reasons for why you should consider coming to Durham University
+Discover the top reasons to study at Durham University

 World-class students require world-class facilities.
 Whether it's the Bill Bryson Library, with a dedicated area for postgraduate researchers, IT support, or the opportunity to study abroad, you will find the facilities you need to complement and support your studies at Durham University.
 Study here and you'll not only work with world-class academic staff, but you'll also have access to some of the best facilities and study-support to ensure you get the most from your postgraduate experience.